Register a State-Owned Company

 Reserve a Corporate Name

 For more information about name reservation, click here.
-Any company may be registered with or without a company name.
+Any for profit company may be registered with or without a company name.
 If a reserved name is not included in the initial application, the company will be registered with its enterprise number.
-A name may be added at a later stage through a name amendment.
-A name amendment requires an approved name reservation and a special resolution to effect a change to the Memorandum of Incorporation (MOI).
+A name may be added at a later stage through a company name change (amendment of MOI).
+A company name change requires an approved name reservation and a special resolution to effect a change to the Memorandum of Incorporation (MOI).

 Print and complete the following forms relating to incorporation: